 When to Travel to Hydra

 Travelling at this time also means fewer tourists and lower travel costs.
-For enjoying the beaches and resorts, Summer is a nice time to visit Hydra, though you should keep in mind that this is also the time that a lot of Greek locals take their vacations.
+Summer is a nice time to visit Hydra if you want to enjoy the beaches and resorts.
+However, you should keep in mind that this is also the time that a lot of Greek locals take their vacations.

 Have any questions about things to do in Hydra or Greece travel in general?
-I live in Pagrati, Athens and would be happy to help with any questions you have.
-Feel free to just drop me a comment below.
-Safe travels, Melissa xo
+I live in Pagrati, Athens, and would be happy to help with any questions you have.